-Parents FAQThank you so much for visiting our website.
+Frequently Asked Questions by Parents & FamiliesThank you so much for visiting our website.
 We enjoy working with parents or other relatives who are concerned about the welfare of their child/relative.
 Below are the most frequent questions we get and our answers to them.

 How much are counseling sessions?

-Counseling sessions are free thanks to the student health fee paid by all students each semester.
+Counseling sessions are free.
+They are included in the student services fee each semester.

 Can my student/child sign a blanket release so I know what’s going on with my student at all times?